ShisakankoY/Friend-AI/README.md

 `ai.dataSet(input, answer);`

-* Please hardcode the training data as a two-dimensional array and assign it.
+* Please hardcode the input as a two-dimensional array and assign the value accordingly.
+Please hardcode the answer as well and assign the value accordingly.

 Training